- Search The Registry

 After World War II, in 1946, he began teaching at the college level.
-He served in many college and university administrative positions, including Graduate Dean, Dean of Students, Vice President for Academic Affairs, Acting President and President, Central State University, and Acting President and Vice President for Administration at Sinclair Community College.
+He served in many college and university administrative positions, including Graduate Dean, Dean of Students, Vice President for Academic Affairs, Acting President and President at Central State University, and Acting President and Vice President for Administration at Sinclair Community College.
 As an FAA Flight Examiner, I tested over 400 pilots for flight certification from 1947-1960.

-In 1956 Dr. Jackson created and flew the Versatile I (the first of ten experimental airplanes) developed to serve as both an airplane and a car.
+In 1956, Dr. Jackson created and flew the Versatile I (the first of ten experimental airplanes), which was developed to serve as both an airplane and a car.
 The idea was to drive it to the airport, take off, return, and then drive it home.
 Another of Dr. Jackson's great interests was entrepreneurship.
 In 1974, he fostered the business entrepreneur program at Sinclair Community College.
 He felt that more students should think as employers and thus be more self-reliant; in this way, students would be taught to create employment.
 He received many honors: Distinguished Alumnus Award, Indiana Wesleyan University Alumni Association; Frontier Award, First Frontier Inc.; Pioneer, Achievement, Trail Blazer Award, Links, Inc.; Special Recognition, Ohio Department of Transportation, Division of Aviation and Federal Aviation Administration; Certificate of Appreciation, Xenia Area Development Corporation.

-He served a number of years as a member of the Greene County Regional Airport Authority and the Board of Directors of the Xenia Area Development Corporation.
+He served several years as a member of the Greene County Regional Airport Authority and the Board of Directors of the Xenia Area Development Corporation.
 "An airplane in every garage" was a goal of Dr. Jackson.
-Until a few months before his death, he was still working on a design that would accommodate the common man-an airplane which could be stored at home and towed or driven to the airport.
+Until a few months before his death, he was still working on a design that would accommodate the common man's airplane, which could be stored at home and towed or driven to the airport.
 Lewis Jackson died on January 8, 1994.